-There comes a point on your leadership journey when you have largely mastered the technical aspects of your craft.
-You’re now a senior executive, or well on your way to becoming one.
+Congratulations, you’re now a member of the C-suite, or well on your way to becoming one.
 It’s not just what you think, say and do, it’s how you think, say and do it.
-At this stage, transitional startup founders, experienced CEOs and other senior technology executives come to me to help them work on their executive presence to support their next leadership leap.
+At this stage, transitional founders, experienced CEOs and other senior executives come to me to help them work on their executive presence to support the next stage of their leadership development.

-Let’s deep dive into:
+Let’s dive into:

 What is executive presence?